christopher-caldwell/dedupe-data-loader/README.md

 ## Using the Caching Strategy as a Standalone

-The primary usecase for a data loader is with GraphQL.
+The primary use case for a data loader is with GraphQL.
 However the loader, and the caching strategy can be used independently of GraphQL.

 For a detailed example, look at the [Express example](./examples/express/README.md).